Pylons/pyramid/docs/narr/webob.rst

 +++++++++++++++++++

-To facilitate error responses like ``404 Not Found``, the module :mod:`webob.exc` contains classes for each kind of error response.
+To facilitate error responses like ``404 Not Found``, the module :mod:`pyramid.httpexceptions` contains classes for each kind of error response.
 These include boring, but appropriate error bodies.
 The exceptions exposed by this module, when used under :app:`Pyramid`, should be imported from the :mod:`pyramid.httpexceptions` module.
-This import location contains subclasses and replacements that mirror those in the original ``webob.exc``.
+This import location contains subclasses and replacements that mirror those in the ``webob.exc`` module.

 Each class is named ``pyramid.httpexceptions.HTTP*``, where ``*`` is the reason for the error.
 For instance,